All applicants to Saskatoon Search and Rescue must:

 - Be 18 years of age or older;

-- Complete the Application Forms (this is reviewed and approved by the Membership Director);
+- Complete the Membership Application Form (this is reviewed and approved by the Membership Director);

 - Obtain a criminal record check and vulnerable sector search (this must be updated every three years);